womblee/tfa-bloat-removal/README.md

 You can set 'block_attachments' to 'true' if you want to remove weapon modules.

-# What does it remove?
+# What does it remove
 - NPC weapons
 - Enviromental checks
 - NZombies patches